Baptist Memorial Hospital-Memphis: History

-This hospital, built in 1979, is now the flagship of Baptist Memorial Health Care since the closure of the Madison Campus in the Medical District, Memphis in 2000, which dated from 1912.
-Baptist Memorial Health Care operates 22 Hospitals and numerous clinics in the three states surrounding the Memphis area.
+This hospital, built in 1979, became the flagship of Baptist Memorial Health Care following the closure of the Madison Campus in the Medical District, Memphis in 2000, which dated from 1912.
+Baptist Memorial Hospital-Memphis serves as the flagship hospital of Baptist Memorial Health Care, a regional health system serving communities across Tennessee, Mississippi, and Arkansas.
 The former Madison Campus has been redeveloped by the University of Tennessee Health Science Center.